-Is Plyometrics a Cardio Workout?
+Are Plyometrics a Cardio Workout?

-Plyometrics work off of two energy pathways, the Creatine Phosphate system and the Lactic Acid system – both of these being anaerobic.
+Plyo’s work off of two energy pathways, the Creatine Phosphate system and the Lactic Acid system – both of these being anaerobic.
 Then you have cardiovascular training which works within the aerobic system.

-You don’t have to leave Plyos to the athletes, boost your clients next session with some of these previously mentioned methods.
+You don’t have to leave plyos to the athletes, boost your clients next session with some of these previously mentioned methods.

 1) “Trainer Q&A: What are the benefits of plyometrics?”, Men’s Fitness, https://www.mensfitness.com/training/pro-tips/trainer-qa-what-are-benefits-plyometrics